-On that day she called me to her bedside, my grandmother said, “Your mother knew better than me.
+On the day that she called me to her bedside, my grandmother said, “Your mother knew better than me.
 She followed her heart, against my wishes, and she made the right choice.
 Your father was the best man my Mona could have ever married.”

 My father took my mom out on dates every weekend (every chance he could, actually).
 He loved and cared for her, even after she lost all of her beautiful red curly hair due to radiation and chemotherapy.
-My dad used to pick my mom up and carry her like a baby when the cancer treatments had ravaged her body and she no longer had the strength to walk.
-He was her support system, and her best friend, and they were sweethearts “til death did they part.”
+My dad used to pick my mom up and carry her like a baby when the cancer treatments ravaged her body and she no longer had the strength to walk.
+He was her support system, her best friend, and they were sweethearts “til death do us part.”

 Even after my mom died, my father continued loving her, and always spoke of her as if she were still here.
-Because she was still here… she was living inside his heart.
+Because she was still here… she was alive inside his heart.

 You can’t buy that kind of love in a store.

 My husband supports my dreams and goals, and wants to grow with me.
-I also see that he leaves his used socks all over the house in various places.
-And, I know there must be some loving reason why he does that – maybe he’s marking his territory?
-Until I discover what that is, I’ll continue looking at him with my heart.
+I also see that he leaves his dirty socks all over the house in various places.
+And, I know there must be some loving reason why he does that – maybe he’s marking his territory???
+Until I discover what that reason for the dirty socks is, I’ll continue looking at him with my heart.

 What do you see when you look at your sweetie with your heart?

-This Valentine’s Day, look a little deeper, then tell your sweetheart how much they mean to you, and how much you love them for who they are.
+This Valentine’s Day, look a little deeper.
+Tell your sweetheart how much they mean to you, and how much you love them for who they are.